 Interactive mindful photography talks to help you gain a fresh perspective on your life, your work and your organisation.
 A creative and fun approach to helping your staff, supporters, and audience see your vision of the world through fresh eyes.
 Great for conferences and away days!

-Cost: Often free.
-Varies depending on the nature of the talk, event and organisation.
+Cost: Varies depending on the nature of the talk, event and organisation.

 Please contact me to discuss further.

 Arnos Vale Cemetery, Bristol, at the Launch of 'Living, Dying (and the Rest)' Festival

 'See Living and Dying with New Eyes', Mindful Photography

 It was a pleasure to give an interactive talk at the launch of this festival celebrating living and dying.
 What does living look like?
 What does dying look like?
 I gave examples of workshops of how photography can be used to explore life and death.

 Bristol Photography Research Group, the University of the West of England, Watershed, Bristol